 I returned a week later, got the hole filled and was ready to say goodbye to dentists till I next had medical insurance.
 But the dentist was not done with me.
 Mbu my wisdom teeth were growing in a strange way and could be a problem in the future.
 The guy wanted to have them removed.
 Naye these dentists, how am I supposed to be wise if you are removing my wisdom teeth?
 A bald head alone won’t do it you know.
 I said farewell to him, the salvation-smile receptionist and walked out shaking my head.
 Remove my wisdom teeth, the nerve of this guy.

-“James, picking you nose is not such a sin, it’s what you do with the booger after that counts.
-Please dispose it off elsewhere next time.”
+“James, picking your nose is not such a sin, it’s what you do with the booger after that counts.
+Please dispose of it elsewhere next time.”

 “I see a bright future ahead for you Amooti.
 You will have 2 wives, and 11 children.
 You will also be given a cow as a graduation gift that will also give birth to 11 calves.”

 “Betty, you told me you were saving yourself for marriage.
-I take it your mouth is not one of the body parts that is being saved.”
+Lies!”

 “Hajji, naye I thought Muslims don’t eat pork.”